 - Membrane blistering—Roof membranes help keep buildings waterproofed.
 When grease gets into a membrane, it can cause the roof to blister and crack.

 - Contamination—Over time, grease can seep into a roof so severely that it becomes contaminated and needs to be replaced.
 Even roofs with a grease bucket are vulnerable to this when not properly maintained.
-It’s critical to regularly bring in a professional roofer who knows how to clean grease traps on rooftop hoods.
+It’s critical to regularly bring in a professional roofer who knows how to clean a commercial grease trap on the rooftop hood.

 - Ruptured seams—A roof’s seams, or any other part that involves an adhesive, will deteriorate if grease gets on them.
 Over time, this could lead to a rupture in the seam and cause a collapsed roof.